nvmwill/nexmo-developer/_documentation/en/video/guides/experience_composer.md

 Web applications use UI libraries to build rich UI/UX experiences for end users.
 This experience entails time-synchronized web elements, custom layouts, and dynamic web components, such as application UI, chat widgets, participant reactions, and whiteboards.

-Using Experience Composer, you can capture a view of your web application into a stream published to an Vonage Video session.
+Using Experience Composer, you can capture a view of your web application into a stream published to a Vonage Video session.
 This composed stream can be used for archive recording, broadcasting, and streaming into other interactive Vonage Video sessions, while keeping the rich UI/UX experiences delivered to users intact.

 Experience Composer is only compatible with routed sessions (sessions that use the [Vonage Video Media Router](/video/guides/create-session#the-media-router-and-media-modes)).